 Do you have any advice for aspiring photographers?

-Learn about digital marketing, because nowadays it’s more important that being a good photographer.
+Learn about digital marketing, because nowadays it’s more important than being a good photographer.